swillasnomads/Blog/content/posts/Mar3-4.md

 {{< figure src="/img/Mar3-4/sam_back.jpg" >}}
 &nbsp;

 This park should be on everyone’s bucket list.
-It has the most exceptional views throughout the park and multiple hikes for all skill level.
-Though the park is gaining in popularity (says the park ranger), and so Will and I would both recommend you go over a shoulder season.
+It has the most exceptional views and multiple hikes for all skill level.
+The park is gaining in popularity (says the park ranger), so Will and I would both recommend visiting over a shoulder season.
 First off the weather will be cooler and secondly you will avoid some massive crowds (over 4.4M people visited in 2019).

 We were so early in their shoulder season that shuttles didn’t even run, so we were forced to rent bikes in order to get to our hiking trail.
 Though it quickly became apparent to us that biking was the way to go.
 Yes the bikes sucked, and yes it was uphill for a few miles, and it took us an hour to go half way through the park, but the 360 views you experience are unparalleled.